hackclub/hackclub/workshops/login_auth/README.md

 #### ⭐ Live examples with code

 ##### Create Account
-In this feature, you can type email and password of your own choice and click on `create an account`.
+In this feature, you can type an email and password of your choice and click on `create an account`.

 - [Live example](https://loginauthcreateaccount.tanishqsoni.repl.co/)
 - [Code](https://repl.it/@tanishqsoni/loginauthcreateaccount)

 ##### Email verification
-In this feature, you can send verification mail to verify your account after login.
+In this feature, you can send a verification email to verify your account after login.

 - [Live example](https://loginauthemailverification.tanishqsoni.repl.co/)
 - [Code](https://repl.it/@tanishqsoni/Loginauthemailverification)